|

 Ibn Warraq demonstrates in scholarly detail

-the flaws in both Said's assumptions and his methods.
+the flaws in Said's assumptions and methods.
 At the bottom of

 to comprehend the core of western thought.